These are the most frequently asked questions for Kangatraining Brisbane East:

 How old does my baby have to be when I start and how long can I do Kangatraining for?

 The start dates depend on you (see above) and you can continue wearing your baby for as long is comfortable for you both.
-I am still wearing my 16kg 3.5year old as we have worn every day since birth and my muscles have developed as she has grown.
+I was wearing my 16kg 3.5year old as we have worn every day since birth and my muscles have developed as she has grown.

 If you child is older, there may be a transitioning period for you both while they get used to the class however this totally normal and we all understand!
 I also have some tips for older babies as well.